antimo2001/BowlingKata2/README.md

 ## But I'm still confused about

 - how do I use VSCode debugger with its config file launch.json; why it fails to stop at a certain breakpoint when i press F5?
-- how do tags in git work? why doesn't Github Desktop have an easy button for tagging?

 ## Ideas